Augmenta-tech/Augmenta-Area2Osc/README.md

 Anti bounce : Slider which represent the time in milliseconds, that will be waited once a person leaved a polygon to remove it definetly, (In the goal to avoid flickering when the person is on the edge of a polygon).

++ to $ in osc msgs : If a $ symbol in an osc message string, it will automatically be replaced by the number of people in the corresponding polygon.
+If this box is checked, it will add "1" to the number of people so that 0 becomes 1, 1 becomes 2, etc. Useful for Resolume for example.

 #### Mouse clics

 Left click : to create a new point or polygon.